-- Dumping oyster shells in landfills is illegal in North Carolina because of their value for habitat restoration.
+- Dumping oyster shells in landfills is banned in North Carolina because of their value for habitat restoration.

 Environmental and Economic benefits:

-- Oyster reefs provide habitat for a large variety of finfish and crab.
+- Oyster reefs provide a habitat for a large variety of finfish and crabs.
 A 3.5-mile-long oyster reef can produce up to 6,900 pounds of crab and shrimp for harvest.